-Clients – you've got to love them.
+Congratulations.
+You've learned how to network and you've got yourself some clients.
+So you've got to love them, right?
 Except when you secretly want to strangle them.

 Yes, of course, clients are the people who pay our wages, and so even when they're at their most frustrating, we do our best to keep these feelings to ourselves, smile sweetly and remain calm, polite and helpful.
 But there are some things guaranteed to get our blood boiling.
 We've rounded up the top culprits...